Gordon Hahn

-Gordon R. Hahn (April 15, 1919 – March 29, 2001) was a member of the Los Angeles City Council and California State Assembly in the mid-20th Century.
+Gordon Ryerson Hahn (April 15, 1919 – March 29, 2001) was a member of the Los Angeles City Council and California State Assembly in the mid-20th Century.

 While on the council, he cast the decisive vote that brought the Brooklyn Dodgers to Los Angeles and was instrumental in the appointment of Gilbert Lindsay, who became the first African American on the city council.

 His brother, Kenneth Hahn, was Los Angeles County supervisor for 40 years.
 After Kenneth suffered a stroke in 1987, Gordon was his field deputy until Kenneth retired in 1992.

 Biography

 Hahn was born in Kindersley, Saskatchewan, the sixth of the seven children of John and Hattie (Wiggins) Hahn.
-His father died when he was an infant, leaving his mother to raise the large family on a $60-per-month pension.
-She moved the family to a small house on Flower Street in Los Angeles, where his younger brother, Kenneth, was born.
+The family moved to a small house on Flower Street in Los Angeles when Gordon was an infant.
+His father died shortly afterward, leaving his mother to raise the large family on a $60-per-month pension.
+Gordon's younger brother, Kenneth, was born soon after their father's death.

-Hahn worked his way through Pepperdine University, graduated from the United States Merchant Marine Academy and was a Naval Reserve officer during World War II.
+Gordon Hahn worked his way through Pepperdine University and graduated from the United States Merchant Marine Academy, and was a Naval Reserve officer during World War II.

 After leaving office, he worked in the real estate business.
 He died of pneumonia caused by respiratory failure on March 29, 2001.
 Hahn was buried in Riverside National Cemetery in Riverside, California.